exoticlibraries/libcester/README.md

 ___

-cester is a header only automated testing framework for the C programming language, it requires no dependency and can be downloaded and used in a project immediately. cester allows shared instance `test_instance` in which each test cases can use to share data and access the command line arguments.
-If the project is downloaded using one of the install script it will be located in `<exotic/cester.h>` of the compiler include directoy.
+cester is a header only automated testing framework for the C programming language, it requires no dependency and can be downloaded and used in a project immediately. cester supports function mocking and allows shared instance `test_instance` in which each test cases can use to share data and access the command line arguments.

 ```c
 //!gcc {0} -I. -o test; ./test